Modeling adaptive forward-looking behavior in epidemics on networks: The model

-We propose an analytically tractable epidemic model including a feedback loop between the social activity of individuals and the spreading of the epidemic.
-To this aim, we consider a SIR model in which individuals change their behavior, reducing or increasing their social activity, depending on the prevalence of the disease.
-Crucially, susceptible individuals tune their social activity with a forward-looking approach, i.e., they balance the risk of being infected in the future while maintaining the highest possible social activity.
+We propose an analytically tractable epidemic model linking the social activity of individuals and the spreading of the epidemic.
+Individuals choose their social activity according to the prevalence of the disease.
+Susceptible individuals trade off the risk of being infected in the future with their preference for social activity.
+We primarily study a Susceptible-Infected-Recovered (SIR) model \citep{kermack1927contribution}, ---the standard workhorse in the literature--- but in Section \ref{sec:sis} we show that alternative infection dynamics, such as a Susceptible-Infected-Susceptible (SIS) model, have similar implications.
+The model is designed to study a highly uncertain epidemic environment where individuals face low perceived forecasting precision of epidemic conditions and hence, effectively, a very short-horizon decision problem.

-The base of our model will be the SIR model \cite{kermack1927contribution} in discrete time steps.
-We consider a population of $N$ individuals, each one belonging to one of three compartments: susceptible ($S$), infected ($I$), or recovered ($R$).
-A $S$ individual who is in contact with a $I$ individual has a probability $\beta$ of becoming infected in a day.
-Each $I$ individual has a probability $\mu$ of recovering. $R$ individuals can not be infected anymore.